vasilakisfil/Introspected-REST/README.md

 the API designers a lot and eventually such specs deliver an mediocre set of choices to choose from.
-In any case, we feel tht Hydra spec is one of the few API specs that significantly differs from the conventional API specs and **can provide fully self descriptive responses**, an unfortunately rare key property of modern APIs.
+In any case, we feel tht Hydra spec is one of the few API specs that significantly differs from the conventional API specs and **can provide almost fully self descriptive responses**, an unfortunately rare key property of modern APIs.